Tomasz Cywka

-Tomasz Wojciech Cywka (/pl/; born 27 June 1988) is a Polish professional footballer who plays mainly as a defensive midfielder for III liga club Polonia Środa Wielkopolska.
+Tomasz Wojciech Cywka (/pl/; born 27 June 1988) is a Polish professional footballer who plays mainly as a defensive midfielder for V liga Greater Poland club Sparta Oborniki.

 He spent most of his career in England, playing for Wigan Athletic, Oldham Athletic, Derby County, Reading, Barnsley, Blackpool and Rochdale.

 Cywka played internationally for Poland at under-19, under-20, and under-21 level.

 Club career

 Early career

 Born in Gliwice, Silesian Voivodeship, Cywka was part of the winning U-19 Gwarek Zabrze team which captured the 2006 Polish U-19 Championship.

 Wigan Athletic

 Following a successful week-long trial at Wigan Athletic, Cywka signed a three-year contract in July 2006 transferring him from Gwarek Zabrze to the Premier League side.
 He made his first appearance in September 2006 as a substitute against Crewe Alexandra in the League Cup.

 In October 2006 he moved on loan to League One side Oldham Athletic where he made four substitute appearances.

 He made his second appearance for Wigan in an FA Cup match against Tottenham in January 2009, coming on as a substitute in the 74th minute.
 In February 2009 Steve Bruce suggested that Cywka was on the verge of breaking into the first team, however, the following month Cywka suffered torn knee ligaments which would see him out until the following season.